Our oceans are in crisis.

 - UK and Europe - we're protecting the Critically Endangered angel shark in the Canary Islands, and monitoring eels, seals and fish in the Thames with the help of citizen scientists

-- Chagos – we were an instrumental partner in the establishment of the largest no-take marine reserve around Chagos, twice the size of the UK.
+- Indian Ocean – we were an instrumental partner in the establishment of the largest no-take marine reserve around the Indian ocean.
 Our research is helping management of this reserve and understanding of how well it protects mobile species like tuna, sharks and seabirds.

 - Net-Works – ZSL is a key partner in this innovative project which sees local communities collecting discarded fishing nets, a major threat to marine life, from the ocean and selling it into the supply chain to be made into carpet tiles.

 - Mangroves – the latest figures show a 20% loss in mangrove cover between 1980 and 2005.
 We’re working to protect and restore mangroves in the Philippines.
 Over a four year period, close to 100,000 mangroves were planted and we are now integrating mangroves into Marine Protected Areas.

 Support our marine conservation work by becoming a member of ZSL.